PrefectHQ/prefect-operator/README.md

 mise install
 ```

+This will be called automatically in the relevant `make` targets.

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**